geometalab/osmaxx/docs/osmaxx_data_schema.md

 ## Common Attributes

-These attributes are common to all tables (except maybe tables from external sources).
+These attributes are common to all tables except the ones derived from OSM costline data processed by openstreetmapdata.com.

 |Attribute   |Data Type         |Description                                   |Osm Tags       |osm2pgsql column |